- Community Facility Use Policy & Procedures

 $50 Programs with the sole purpose of sales or profit $30 per hour

 - Deposits must be paid by check, separate from rental fee checks.
-If there are no charges for damaging or cleaning the facility after use, the deposit check will be returned to the organization or shredded within 5 working days of the event.
+If there are no charges for damages or cleaning fees for the facility after use, the deposit check will be returned to the organization or shredded within 5 working days of the event.

 - If a key is needed to access the facility, it must be signed out during library hours just before the event.
 If the key is not checked out prior to the event, the $50 deposit will be forfeited automatically.
 Staff may not be contacted at home for any reason.

-- If the library facility has sustained damages through an organization’s use of the facility, or if library personnel must clean the facility after such use, all or any portion of the deposit will be retained by the library to cover costs.
-Organizations will be billed for any damages in excess of the deposit.
-Any remaining deposit funds after dismissing damages or cleaning will be refunded by the City of Waterloo within 60 days.
+- If the library facility has sustained damages through use of the facility, or if library personnel must clean the facility after such use, all of the deposit will be retained by the library to cover costs.
+Damages in excess of the deposit will be billed.

 - Cancellations should be made a minimum of 48 hours in advance, except in cases of inclement weather.